loechel/praesentationen/plone-and-python-community.rst

     A History of Community, Technology and the Web

-    Alexander Loechel & Philip Bauer
+    Alexander Loechel

 .. note::

-    Alexander

     I started to prepare this Keynote, as I was requested to speak about Plone and the general Python community

-    But I realized that, due to a large overlap and a lots of joined efforts it must be about the joined community and history of both Communities Zope and Plone
+    But I realized that, due to a large overlap and a lots of joined efforts it must be about the joined community and history of both Communities Zope and Plone in conjunction to the general Python community

-    Questions to Auditorium:
+    **Questions to Auditorium:**

+    * Whom of you know Zope & Plone
     * How Many People from one of both communities is here today
     * How many of you have every contributed to both

       * To Plone
       * To Zope

 ----